 Pets are SO cute and cuddly and in my opinion they just make life better.
 I don’t know what I would do without having pets.
 Around the holidays I see so many articles that just about scream “DON’T BUY PETS FOR CHRISTMAS” – and although I can understand the sentiment of receiving an unwanted pet I DO think getting a family pet at Christmas is OK as long as you know what you are getting yourself into!
 Instead of writing informative articles on the ups & downs of each type of pet more people are willing to jump on the bandwagon of not buying pets at all.
-Although I don’t think giving someone a pet as a present is necessarily the right thing to do (unless it’s to your kids!) as most people want to choose their own pet, it’s not necessarily a bad thing either.
+Although I don’t think giving someone a pet as a present is necessarily the right thing to do (unless it’s to your kids!) as most people want to choose their own pet.

 We have owned MANY pets over the years and researched adopting many other pets that we never followed through with.
 If you’re thinking of buying a family pet or giving a pet for Christmas please make sure you read the pros & cons for each type of pet below!